premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2024-02-14-one-percent-better-every-day.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2024-02-14
 title: One Percent Better Everyday?
-date: 2024-02-14
-category: english-blog
-permalink: /english/blog/:title/
 ---

 If you are reading self-help books for a while, invariably every self-help guru would have said this at some point.
 After James Clear's "Atomic Habits" became a hit, it's now a mantra.